-Long time ago!
+A long time ago!
 The art of cooking had not been invented.
 Everyone was surviving on raw food.
-There used to be problem of digestion.
+There used to be a problem with digestion.
 Many fell sick.
 Once everyone assembled at a central place and decided to have an audience with Lord Vishnu, the protector of the universe.

 At Vaikuntha Puri, the abode of Lord Vishnu!